ozgurakan/devopsblog/source/_posts/2013-02-10-host-your-facebook-app-on-the-rackspace-open-cloud.markdown

    -   Performance and load testing of your application up to web-scale level with [SOASTA](https://cloudtools.rackspace.com/apps/381?1205138001)
    -   Easy browser-based management of your Cloud Files storage with [Cyberduck](https://cloudtools.rackspace.com/apps/255?1251932145)

-That should get you started in hosting your Facebook app on the Rackspace open cloud.
-We’d love to hear from you about what apps you host on our open cloud platform.
-Please leave a comment below.
+That should get you started in hosting your Facebook app on the Rackspace open cloud!

+_This post was authored by Garry Prior who joined Rackspace in April 2012 as a Senior Product Manager in the UK, and played a key role in launching the open cloud product set in our International business.
+Prior to joining Rackspace Garry held various product management/development roles during eight years at UK mobile operator O2.
+Outside of Rackspace, Garry also founded and runs a mobile-web based business called Taxi for two.
+He is married with two young kids and lives just outside of London, UK._